 The Navy has three classes of SSNs in service.
 Los Angeles (SSN 688)-class submarines are the backbone of the submarine force with 40 now in commission.
 Thirty Los Angeles-class SSNs are equipped with 12 Vertical Launch System tubes for firing Tomahawk cruise missiles.

-Block IV submarines, which are comprised of the 10 submarines scheduled to be authorized in Fiscal Years 2014 - 2018 (SSN hulls 792 - 801), incorporate design changes focused on Reduced Total Ownership Cost (RTOC).
+Block IV (Fiscal Years 2014 - 2018) submarines, which are comprised of the 10 submarines (SSN hulls 792 - 801), incorporate design changes focused on reduced total ownership cost (RTOC).
 By making these smaller-scale design changes to increase the component-level lifecycle of the submarine, the Navy will increase the periodicity between depot maintenance availabilities and increase the number of deployments.
 Blocks I-III Virginias will undergo four depot maintenance availabilities and conduct 14 deployments.
 Block IV RTOC efforts reduced the planned availabilities by one to three and increased deployments by one to 15.
 The Navy refers to this as 3:15.

-The next major change will be incorporation of the VIRGINIA Payload Module (VPM) in Block V submarines.
-VPM, currently in the early concept development phase, will insert four additional payload tubes - each capable of carrying seven Tomahawk cruise missiles - into the Virginia class design.
+The next major change will be incorporation of the Virginia Payload Module (VPM) planned for the second (FY 19-2) Block V submarine.
+VPM, currently in the early concept development phase, will add four additional payload tubes - each capable of carrying seven Tomahawk cruise missiles - into the Virginia class design.
 The VPM tubes will be very similar to the VPTs utilized on Block III and forward ships.
 By using these tubes in the VPM, the Navy leverages mission proven components for the new module, thereby minimizing design and cost risk.

 Point Of Contact Office of Corporate Communication (00D)